 - 1. The student must, when applying for graduation, declare the two majors he/she intends to complete on the appropriate form available from the Registrar's Office. - 2.
-The student must complete all course requirements for the major degree in both programs with no more than 50% overlap of major courses. - 3.
+The student must complete all course requirements for the major degree in both programs with no more than 50% overlap of minimum major credit hours (24) allowed. - 3.
 The student must have two advisors, one from each program in which they propose to study. - 4.
 The student must have the approval of both department chairs and from the dean of the college of the first major.